isralennon/MSAAI521/deliverables/Paper.md

 ### 5.1 Model Architecture

-We selected YOLO (You Only Look Once) for its real-time performance as a single-stage detector, its mature ecosystem with extensive testing on diverse 2D datasets, and the availability of pretrained COCO weights for transfer learning.
+We selected YOLO (You Only Look Once) for its real-time performance as a single-stage detector, its mature ecosystem with extensive testing on diverse 2D datasets, and the availability of pretrained COCO weights (Lin et al., 2014) for transfer learning.

 We used YOLOv12s (small variant) with 9.1 million trainable parameters.
 The architecture consisted of a CSPDarknet backbone that extracts hierarchical features at multiple scales (pretrained on COCO's 80 RGB image classes), a Feature Pyramid Network neck that fuses multi-scale features through top-down and bottom-up pathways, and an anchor-free detection head that predicts bounding boxes and class probabilities at three detection scales.
 This allowed us to use a reliable tested model while retaining the flexibility to train and adapt it to this project's specific needs.